 - Hepatitis B or C — viruses transmitted through sexual intercourse or use of infected IV needles — that can cause liver cancer

-Talk to your doctor about ways to protect yourself from these viruses.
+Talk to your doctor about vaccines and other ways to protect yourself from these viruses.

 March 22, 2022

 - Golemis EA, et al. Molecular mechanisms of the preventable causes of cancer in the United States.
 Genes & Development.
 2018; doi:10.1101/gad.314849.118.

 - Common cancer myths and misconceptions.
 National Cancer Institute. https://www.cancer.gov/about-cancer/causes-prevention/risk/myths.
 Accessed Feb.
 4, 2020.

 - Food safety: What you should know.
 World Health Organization. https://apps.who.int/iris/handle/10665/160165.
 Accessed Feb.
 5, 2020.